 DUCrimR 12-1 PRETRIAL MOTIONS: TIMING, FORM, HEARINGS, MOTIONS TO SUPPRESS, CERTIFICATION, AND ORDERS; MOTIONS UNDER THE SPEEDY TRIAL ACT

-Motions Under the Speedy Trial Act (18 U.S.C. § 3161 et seq.).
+Motions Under the Speedy Trial Act (18 U.S.C. § 3161).

-All motions for extension of time or continuance under the Speedy Trial Act shall state:
+A motion for continuance under the Speedy Trial Act must state:

-the event and date that activated the time limits of the Speedy Trial Act (e.g., “defendant arrested April 1, 2011, indictment or information due within 30 days”; “defendant appeared before United States Magistrate Judge May 1, 2011, jury trial to commence within 70 days”);
+the event and date that activated the time limits of the Speedy Trial Act;

-(2) the date the act is due to occur without the requested extension or continuance;
+the current trial date;

-whether previous motions for extensions or continuances have been made, the disposition of the motions, and, for any motion that was granted, whether the court found the period of delay resulting from that extension or continuance to be excludable under the Speedy Trial Act;
+whether previous motions for continuance have been made and the disposition of the motions;

-(4) whether the delay resulting from the requested extension or continuance is excludable under the Speedy Trial Act;
+whether the delay resulting from the requested continuance is excludable under the Speedy Trial Act, including citation to the specific statutory provision(s);

-specific reasons for the requested extension or continuance, including why the act cannot be done within the originally allotted time;
+specific reasons for the requested continuance supported by factual assertions, an explanation why the stated reasons support the need for the requested continuance, and an explanation why the act(s) cannot be completed or the event(s) cannot occur within the originally allotted time;

+If the motion seeks an ends-of-justice continuance under 18 U.S.C. § 3161(h)(7)(A), the motion must address all relevant factors under 18 U.S.C. § 3161(h)(7)(B) and include a discussion of how the stated reasons justify a continuance under each applicable factor.
+If a continuance is requested under 18 U.S.C. §3161(h)(7)(B)(iv) because additional time is required for effective preparation, the moving party must provide sufficient factual assertions to allow the court to determine whether counsel has exercised due diligence, including a summary of what steps counsel has taken to prepare for trial and what preparations remain, consistent with counsel’s obligation to protect privileges and trial strategy.

-If the reason given for the extension is that other litigation presents a scheduling conflict, the motion must also:
+If the motion seeks a continuance because other litigation presents a scheduling conflict, the motion must:

 identify the litigation by caption, case number, and court;

-describe the action taken in the other litigation, if any, to request a continuance or deferment;

-state the reasons why the other litigation should receive priority; state reasons why other associated counsel cannot handle the case in which the extension is being sought or the other litigation; and
+list the date(s) of the other litigation, explain why it precludes counsel from adequately preparing for the instant trial, and why the trial or the conflicting litigation cannot be handled by another attorney; and

 recite any other relevant circumstances.

-If an extension is requested due to the complexity of the case, including voluminous discovery, the motion must include specific facts demonstrating such complexity.
+If the motion seeks a continuance because of the complexity of the case, including voluminous discovery, the motion must include specific factual assertions demonstrating such complexity.

-If the motion is sought due to some type of personal hardship that counsel or the client will suffer if an extension is not granted, the motion must state the specific nature of that hardship and when the hardship might be resolved;
+If the motion seeks a continuance because of some type of personal hardship for counsel or the client, the motion must include specific factual assertions regarding the nature of that hardship and when the hardship might be resolved.
+The movant may file the motion under seal under DUCrimR 49-2.

+the period of continuance and other relief requested by the motion;

-an explanation of how the reasons offered in support of the motion justify the length of the extension or continuance that has been requested;
+a specific explanation, supported by factual assertions, of how the reasons offered in support of the motion justify the length of the continuance that has been requested;

-(7) whether opposing counsel objects to the requested extension or continuance;
+whether opposing counsel agrees with or objects to the requested continuance; and

-(8) when the motion is made by counsel for the defendant, the motion must indicate whether the defendant agrees with the requested extension or continuance;

-the impact, if any, on the scheduled trial or other deadlines; and
+the impact, if any, of the continuance on other scheduled deadlines.

-(10) the precise relief requested by the motion.

-If the motion would require divulging trial strategy or information of a highly personal nature, including medical data, the movant may seek leave to file the motion under seal.
-If trial strategy would be revealed, the motion and request for leave may be presented ex parte.

-All such motions shall be accompanied by a proposed order for the Court’s consideration.
-The proposed order, which shall not differ in any respect from the relief requested in the motion, shall state specifically the deadline(s) being extended and the new date(s) for the deadline(s) and shall include the findings required under the Speedy Trial Act.
+A motion must be accompanied by a proposed order.
+The proposed order, which must not differ in any respect from the relief requested in the motion, must state specifically the deadline(s) being extended and the proposed date(s) for the new deadline(s) and must include the findings required under the Speedy Trial Act.
+A template of a motion and proposed order can be found on the court’s website.

-See DUCrimR 49-1, Filing of Papers; DUCrimR 56-1, Office of Record; Court Library; Hours and Days of Business; and DUCrimR 57-1, General Format of Papers.